 The largest internet service providers can provision off part of their existing network and call it a private internet.
 Whether this is legitimately a private backbone or not is a source of controversy, and it is part of the debate over net neutrality.

 As it relates to VoIP, private backbones are a good thing.
-VoIP traffic, or any real time traffic, is severely affected by even a microsecond of delay or even a bit of lost data, which is why VoIP has evolved algorithms and redundancies to overcome these obstacles.
-By keeping this data on a different path than pictures of cats, VoIP bandwidth providers can have the same reliability as the public switched telephone networks carriers.
+VoIP traffic, or any real-time traffic, is severely affected by even a microsecond of delay or even a bit of lost data, which is why VoIP has evolved algorithms and redundancies to overcome these obstacles.
+By keeping this data on a different path than pictures of cats, VoIP bandwidth providers can have the same reliability as the public switched telephone network carriers.